Houses

 Patou traces its roots to the Paris couture house founded by Jean Patou in 1914, a label celebrated for sporty elegance and a modern attitude toward women's style.
 Fragrance became a major part of the maison's legacy, with landmark releases that helped define the idea of prestige perfume as an extension of fashion.
 Today, Patou is again active as a fashion house while its heritage in perfumery remains an important part of the brand's identity—mixing French refinement with a crisp, energetic sensibility.

-Scents 29 Bio France
+Scents 29

 Paul Sebastian